You are here

 Do not use nouns as adjectives; rather, use an “of” construction, use an adjective, or rewrite the sentence.
 Often, one sentence clotted with noun phrases can be presented lucidly as two simple sentences.
 Also, be alert for opportunities to substitute verbs for nouns or adjectives.

 These words are often used improperly.
 Exact use of prepositions will strengthen writing.
-For example, it may be better to use "within," "inside," or "into," depending upon what is meant, than to use "in" for all situations.
+For example, it may be better to use “within,” “inside,” or “into,” depending upon what is meant, than to use “in” for all situations.
+The word “into” precisely conveys the image of a person picking up the envelope and peering into it.

 Abraham Lincoln had an envelope in his office labeled, “When you can’t find it anywhere else, look into this.”